Chronicling a vibecoding adventure — building games with AI, one sprint at a time.

 March 2026.
 Real humans played the game — and told us everything that was wrong.
 Season 2 rebuilds the player-facing experience one scene at a time.

-My mom said the archetypes were broken.
+Bill's mom said the archetypes were broken.
 Lae'zel approved the commit.
 A five-line fix ends four sprints of confusion, CSS animations turn a bullet list into theater, and three bugs that rode the carryover list since Sprint 8 finally go home.
 Season 2 wraps clean.

 Lawrence Kasdan wants ensemble dynamics.
 Lew Hunter wants passion and tension.
 A rogue climbs a pillar during a negotiation, and the engine learns to care.
 Nine games, zero crashes, and every card becomes an information operation.